LinguistDeveloper/clarive/docs/en/getting-started/monitor.markdown

 ---

 The monitor show the list of [jobs](concepts/job) that have been created and the status of the jobs.
+You can change how the names appear in monitor modifying the variable config.job.mask [Config Job Mask](how-to/config-job-mask).

 The following actions buttons are available above the list of Jobs: